bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 ## FAQ

-**How can I store a credit card?**

-When processing a credit payment set `save_instrument: true`.
-The shopper can also store credit cards during checkout.
-If you are using the Checkout SDK, it can store the credit card as part of the checkout.

 **How do I get a list of stored credit cards?**

 Use the Get Payment Methods to get a list of stored payment instruments.